Moxley Press Business

 Sources & methods

-2. Federal Reserve press conference transcript, 14 May 2026
+2. Federal Reserve · press releases · archived May 15, 2026

 Reporting draws from the official FOMC statement, the live press-conference transcript, the latest BLS data series, and the NY Fed supply-chain pressure index.
 No predictive claims are made beyond what officials placed on the record.